CLIENT:

 One mission, three stories to tell

-The challenge wasn't a logo.
+The challenge wasn’t a logo design.
 It was organizational clarity.
-Equal Origins needed to launch a new movement network (Kindred Sparks) and an entry-point campaign (Raise Your Cup) without confusing existing partners or diluting the parent brand that gave them credibility in the first place.
+Equal Origins needed to launch a new movement network (Kindred Sparks) and an entry-point campaign (Raise Your Cup), and, soon after, a learning platform (GENLIN), without confusing existing partners or diluting the parent brand that gave them credibility in the first place.

 The Insight

-They didn't need a logo — they needed architecture
+They needed more than a logo; they needed brand architecture

 When I began working with the Equal Origins team, the initial brief felt familiar: design a visual identity for a new initiative.
-But as I listened to stakeholder conversations — with CEO Kimberly Easson, communications consultant Cathy, café partner Jess at Ascension Coffee, and board chair Nira — I kept hearing the same tension surfacing in different ways.
+But as I listened to stakeholder conversations — with CEO Kimberly Easson, communications consultant, café partner, and board chair (past and present), I kept hearing the same tension surfacing in different ways.

 The Solution